-12 Oct Court Upholds Plaza de Panama Project, Issues Sweeping Rejection of All SOHO Claims
+12 Oct Court Upholds Plaza de Panama Project, Rejects Opposition’s Claims

 After years of litigation and delay, the City of San Diego Plaza de Panama Project is steps closer to a reality.
 Earlier this summer, Superior Court Judge Gregory W. Pollack found “no basis” for the Save Our Heritage Organization’s (SOHO) claim that the project, which had been delayed by a prior unsuccessful SOHO lawsuit, now required a Supplemental Environment Impact Report as a result of that delay.